 We highly recommend you divide your keywords into multiple campaigns, and then consider appropriate keywords for each.
 Here are some common campaigns we recommend:

 - Brand – company and product names that you own.
 For example, if your company was called “MegaWidgets” you would include that here.
 You should usually rank 1st for all of these, and if you fail to do so, that is usually a priority to fix.

 - Products / services – for each publicly facing product or service you offer, we recommend creating a distinct campaign.
 Within this campaign, include neutral descriptions of what that product or service does, in they way that they might be searched for.
 For example: “Pizza”, “Nursing degree”, “Inflatable mattress”.
 Include common variations, e.g. “web design” and “website design” are likely to rank differently and both need measuring.

 - Intents – consider your potential customer at all points in time before they are ready to buy.
 For example, someone who might enrol on your law degree might, years earlier, conduct searches for “how to become a lawyer”, “law career prospects” and “best universities for law”.
 Profiling these is an excellent start to a comprehensive and effective SEO strategy.

 - Competitors – include your competitors brand names, and optionally a prefix or suffix like “alternative”, e.g. “alternative to MyCompetitor”.
-You may or may not wish to target ranking for these directly, but adding these allows to to measure who already does.
+You may or may not wish to target these competitors directly, but adding these keywords allows you to measure who already does.